Enrollment & Capacity

 10. How is it possible for a school’s enrollment to be greater than its gross capacity?Schools can accommodate student enrollment above their total gross FISH capacity through the use of spaces which are not included in

-FISH capacitysuch as media centers, athletic facilities, and resource rooms.
+FISH capacitysuch as media centers, theater auditoriums, athletic facilities, and resource rooms.
 The use of these non-traditional educational spaces along with strategic scheduling thereby reduces the number of students utilizing the actuallisted capacity of a school at any given time.

 11. Where can we look at all school’s enrollment and capacity?